[Osaka City Central Public Hall]

 A retro building from the Taisho period, and a popular place for social gatherings

 Osaka City Central Public Hall is a conspicuously characterful, stately red-brick building in Nakanoshima, an area which has a concentration of economic and cultural spots and is blessed with plenty of water and greenery.
-The building was designed by Shinichiro Okada and Kingo Tatsuno, two of the most famous architects of the Meiji period, and was completed in 1918.
+The building was designed by Shinichiro Okada (Draft), Kingo Tatsuno and Yasushi Kataoka (Final Design), three of the most famous architects of the Meiji period, and was completed in 1918.
 The keynote for the Hall is a Neo-Renaissance style, and distinguishing features include its arched roof and the ceiling in the Special Room painted by Western-style painter Hisashi Matsuoka.
 Many concerts and lectures are held in the Hall today, and it has become a symbol of Osaka City.

 |Holidays||Every fourth Tuesday of the month (the next weekday if Tuesday is a holiday), December 28th to January 4th, some unscheduled holidays|